KaraML1/GPT-Finetuned-Spam-detector/README.md

     To use OpenAI’s API, you need an API key.
 This is a variable for your convenience.

 ## Running the Email Classification Script
-  The main script, GPTEmailTester.py, takes an email as input (subject + body of the email) and classifies it as Spam or Ham using OpenAI's ChatGPT 4o model.
+  GPTEmailTester takes an email as input (subject + body of the email) and classifies it as Spam or Ham using OpenAI's ChatGPT 4o model.
 Change the variables located at the bottom of the script and run the program.
+ModelSpamTester uses a private OpenAI model instead.